SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polyDataFaces.md

 	Select a single face: Click on the row
 	Select multiple faces: Ctrl + Click
-	Select all the faces between two rows: Shift + Click Deselect all the faces: Click on the empty ares of the table
+	Select all the faces between two rows: Shift + Click Deselect all the faces: Click on the empty areas of the table

 Select faces (interactively):

-	Move the curso to a face in 3D-view of Display
+	Move the cursor to a face in 3D-view of Display
 	Click once to make sure the window is active
 	Slect only this face: Press key "S"
 	Select multiple faces: Press key "S" + Shift